Apparel Buying Tips

 Estimating Stitch Count

-Here is an easy way to estimate the amount of stitches you'll need for great-looking logos.
+Here is an easy way to estimate the amount of stitches you'll need

 - Print out the grid below